Running Arm Sleeves – Benefits, Uses & How to Pick the Right Pair

 4. Race Rules Are Weird

-Rare case, but worth mentioning: some track teams or competitions have gear rules.
+Rare case, but worth mentioning: some track teams or competitions have running gear rules.
 It’s usually traditional team stuff — think strict uniforms.

 Most road races and trail events don’t care.
 Even in the Olympics, you’ll see sleeves all over the place.

 But if you’re lining up at a race with old-school coaches or tight uniform policies, double-check before race day.
-No one wants to be the guy who gets flagged for dressing like a superhero on the starting line.

 How to Choose the Right Arm Sleeves

 Alright, if you’re ready to give sleeves a try — or upgrade your current pair — fit matters most.
-A bad fit turns gear from “helpful” to “hellish” real fast.

 Here’s what to look for when picking your sleeves: